john-masters/JohnMasters_T1A3/README.md

 - If you lose a fight, then the game ends.

-### 2. Three different bosses after you defeat all the opponents in the battle area.
+### 2. Three different bosses after you defeat all the opponents in the battle area

 - Once the 5 opponents are finished, there will be a boss.
 Which the player will fight.
 If you lose the battle, the game ends.